★ Get ready for Web 3.0 and learn blockchain fundamentals.

 Student D - wants to program blockchain components

-Learn Web3 now and get a high paid job.
+Learn Web3 now, expand your programming career, and get a high paid job.